 If you’re new to credit scoring, you’re likely to have some questions.
 Here we answer all your questions and show exactly how credit scoring will benefit your business’ cashflow.

-As a collector, you come into contact with all kinds of customers – some regularly pay their suppliers on time, while others refuse to meet the agreed payment terms and conditions.
+As a collector, you come into contact with all kinds of customers.
+Some regularly pay their suppliers on time, while others refuse to meet the agreed payment terms and conditions.
 In short, no two customers are the same.
-While most credit scoring software programs deal with every customer in a similar, sometimes negative way, without looking at their circumstances and payment behaviour, Onguard looks at each customer individually.
+Most credit scoring software programs deal with customers in a similar, sometimes negative way, without looking at their circumstances and payment behaviour.
+In contrast, Onguard looks at each customer individually.

 What is a credit score?

-In simple terms, credit scoring can be defined as a method of evaluating and stating the creditworthiness of individual customers through the application of a set of rules on information collected in a database.
+In simple terms, credit scoring is defined as a method of evaluating and stating the creditworthiness of individual customers through the application of a set of rules on information collected in a database.

-A credit score provides a means of rating and comparing customers’ performance in terms of quality and quantity and provides a more sophisticated and meaningful measurement than a rating based simply on payment performance or period.
+A credit score provides a means of rating and comparing customers’ performance in terms of quality and quantity.
+Furthermore, it provides a more sophisticated and meaningful measurement than a rating based simply on payment performance or period.

 As part of Onguard’s CreditManager software, its credit scoring capabilities brings together both internal and external data and addresses the issues traditional credit scores ignore to provide a viable solution for credit managers.